Winter safety: A beginner’s guide to tire maintenance

 First, let the car warm up.
 Then drive it for a couple of miles or at least for 20 minutes so that the tires will warm up.
 Once the TPMS light stops flashing, you’ll know it was just a bit of warm-up that your car needed.

 If the light persists, you’ll need to inflate them to make sure your vehicle will have the appropriate traction.

-Not at all!
+Of Course!
 Overinflating your tires not only increases the pressure within but it also reduces traction, which then decreases performance.